 The use of the ChIPPA with different clinical groups of children

-The refinement of an intervention program called the 'Learn to Play' program that builds up a childs play skills with increases in a childs language, social competence and flexibility.
+The refinement of an intervention play therapy called 'Learn to Play' that builds a child's play skills with increases in a child's language, social competence and flexibility.

-Continuing reserach on the Parent Learn to Play program.
+Continuing research on the Parent Learn to Play program.